 This item asks about the competitive environment in which your organization operates, including your key strategic challenges and advantages.
 It also asks how you approach performance improvement and learning.
 The aim is to help you understand your key organizational challenges and your system for establishing and preserving your competitive advantage.

 Know your competitors.
 Understanding who your competitors are, how many you have, and their key characteristics is essential for determining your competitive advantage in the health care industry and marketplace.
 Leading organizations have an in‐depth understanding of their current competitive environment, including key changes taking place.

-Sources of comparative and competitive data might include external organizations (e.g., the Centers for Medicare and Medicaid Services [CMS], the National Committee for Quality Assurance [NCQA], and the Joint Commission); health care industry journals and other publications; benchmarking activities; annual reports for publicly traded companies and public organizations; conferences; local networks; and industry associations.
-Particularly in areas related to patient and other customer satisfaction, staff satisfaction, and organizational effectiveness (e.g., cycle time), comparative data can also be obtained from organizations outside the health care sector.
+Sources of comparative and competitive data might include external organizations (e.g., the Centers for Medicare and Medicaid Services [CMS]; the Agency for Healthcare Research and Quality [AHRQ]; the National Committee for Quality Assurance [NCQA], the Joint Commission, Truven Health Analytics, and the American Hospital Association); health care databases; health care industry journals and publications; benchmarking activities; annual reports for publicly traded companies and public organizations; conferences; local networks; and industry associations.
+Particularly in areas related to patient and other customer satisfaction; workforce staffing, satisfaction, and training; and organizational effectiveness (e.g., cycle time), comparative data can also be obtained from organizations outside the health care sector.